Serving Proudly As The Voice Of Valley County Since 1913

 Complied by Michelle Bigelbach, The Courier|Jan 10, 2024

-10 Years Ago Wednesday, January 8, 2014 Arctic Weather Settles In – Dangerous situations in our area were the warmer temperatures that hit, along with freezing rain, right before the deep freeze hit.
+1 Years Ago Wednesday, January 8, 2014 Arctic Weather Settles In – Dangerous situations in our area were the warmer temperatures that hit, along with freezing rain, right before the deep freeze hit.
 Ice also caused some issues at the Glasgow International Airport – flights for Cape Air didn't run along with a few other flights on Dec.
 29 through Jan.
 2. Prairie Ridge resident Robert "Bob" Rorvig celebrated 100 years of life last week while friends and family gathered to wish him well.
-He...
+He was...

 • Year End Review 2023